ciscoheat/sveltekit-superforms/README.md

 }
 ```

-If you submit the form now, you'll see that the Super Form Debugging Svelte Component shows a `400` status, and we do have some errors being sent to the client, so how do we display them?
+If you submit the form now, you'll see that the Super Form Debugging Svelte Component shows a `400` status, and there are some errors being sent to the client, so how do we display them?

 We do that by adding variables to the destructuring assignment of `superForm`: